How to Housebreak a German Shepherd Puppy

 Do this same process every time he eats or drinks.

 The Holy Crate

 When you are not home or are not actively paying attention to your puppy, put him in his crate.
 He will cry, but don’t give in to those pitiful noises.
-Don’t worry, he’s okay.
-Not only will this help him get used to the crate, he will begin to view it as a safe place.
+Don’t worry; he’s okay.
+Not only will this help him get used to the crate, but he will also begin to view it as a safe place.
 He should not have any food or water in the crate, but a chew toy is just fine.
 (Update: Don’t leave your dog for hours without water and definitely never lock him in a hot room or car while we are at it.)
 When you let him out of the crate, do the same routine you do after he eats or drinks.
 Always walk him, never carry him.

 Don’t Punish or Scold Puppies

 Never scold or punish your puppy when they have an accident.
 Make sure your guests and other family members understand why you are not punishing him for having an accident.
-This isn’t “new age” dog ownership, it’s simple dog psychology.
+This isn’t “new age” dog ownership; it’s simple dog psychology.
 They won’t understand what they’ve done wrong, so they’ll only develop a fear of you, instead of an understanding that they shouldn’t go in the house.

 Use the Crate When Cleaning